2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 What’s Next

-Dr. Tutt and his colleagues are continuing to search for evidence of an anti-tumor response in patient blood and will study how and where these immune cells become activated to target the cancer.
-They are also continuing to study patient tumors in the laboratory to understand the mechanisms of resistance to PARP inhibitor therapy.
-These efforts will help to define methods to release the brakes on the immune system so that PARP resistance can be prevented or to develop novel strategies to treat drug resistant tumors.
+Dr. Tutt and his colleagues are continuing to search for evidence of an anti-tumor response in patient blood with the goal of developing vaccine strategies.
+They are continuing to study patient tumors in the laboratory to understand the mechanisms of resistance to PARP inhibitor therapy and developing a test for BRCA1 methylation that can be used after chemotherapy and surgery to identify patients who may benefit from PARP inhibitor therapy.

 Biography